mnielsen/finding_scenius/finding_scenius.md

   Medici and other families created a business model to support artistic endeavours.

+## Scenius as a causal factor

-**Scenius is causative:** An interesting contrast to Florence is the small town of Los Alamos during World War II.
+An interesting contrast to Florence is the small town of Los Alamos during World War II.
 Living in the town were scientific luminaries such Feynman, Fermi, Bethe, and (on occasion) Bohr and von Neumann.

 This is a galaxy of talent not unlike Florence in the 15th century.
 But, of course, the environment in Los Alamos did not _create_ such